chrisbodhi/WasmVM.py/README.md

 # WasmVM.py
-## A stack-based virtual machine for learning WebAssembly
+## A stack-based virtual machine for learning about WebAssembly

 This is a simple stack-based virtual machine that can execute a small set of instructions.
 It is intended to be the starting point for learning more deeply